Best Help Scout Alternatives in 2026

 Pricing: $39/seat/month (Essential), $99/seat/month (Advanced), $139/seat/month (Expert).
 Plus Fin AI resolution fees.

-Best for: SaaS companies above $500k/month ARR that want to use support as a retention and expansion lever.
+Ideal for SaaS companies above $500k/month ARR that want to use support as a retention and expansion lever.

-Not for: ecommerce, service businesses, or teams that need structured ticket queues.
+Not for ecommerce, service businesses, or teams that need structured ticket queues.

-Zoho Desk — best value alternative
+Zoho Desk: best value alternative

 Zoho Desk offers the most features per dollar in the help desk category.
 The Professional plan at $23/agent/month includes multi-channel support, the Blueprint visual process builder (which can model complex escalation workflows), and the Zia AI assistant.
 Help Scout Plus at $40/agent/month does not match this feature depth.

-The Zoho ecosystem advantage is real for teams already using Zoho CRM: bi-directional sync means support agents see the full customer relationship — deals, contacts, purchase history — alongside every ticket.
+The Zoho ecosystem advantage is real for teams already using Zoho CRM: bi-directional sync means support agents see the full customer relationship, deals, contacts, purchase history, alongside every ticket.

 Pricing: $7/agent/month (Express), $14/agent/month (Standard), $23/agent/month (Professional), $40/agent/month (Enterprise).
 Compared to Help Scout Plus at $45/agent/month, Zoho Desk Professional delivers more automation for half the price.

-Best for: teams that need deep automation and workflow customization on a budget, and those already in the Zoho ecosystem.
+Ideal for teams that need deep automation and workflow customization on a budget, and those already in the Zoho ecosystem.

-Watch out for: steeper setup curve than Help Scout.
+One thing to note: steeper setup curve than Help Scout.
 Budget 4-8 hours of admin time before your team is fully productive.

-Re:amaze — best flat-rate pricing
+Re:amaze: best flat-rate pricing

 Re:amaze is the flat-rate alternative for ecommerce and small support teams.
-At $29/month for unlimited agents (Basic plan), the pricing model is fundamentally different from per-seat alternatives — a 10-person support team pays the same as a 2-person team.
+At $29/month for unlimited agents (Basic plan), the pricing model is fundamentally different from per-seat alternatives, a 10-person support team pays the same as a 2-person team.

 It integrates with Shopify, WooCommerce, BigCommerce, and Magento, pulling order data into the conversation sidebar.
 While not as deeply integrated as Gorgias, the coverage is sufficient for most DTC brands and avoids per-ticket pricing that scales with volume.